jianxiaoguo/go-dev/README.md

 A [Go][] language development toolbox.

-Many [Drycc Workflow][] components use this Docker image as a standard build and test environment, but it is intended to be useful to any Go developer.
+Many [Drycc Workflow][] components use this Container image as a standard build and test environment, but it is intended to be useful to any Go developer.
 Please help make drycc/go-dev better by creating [issues][] and submitting [pull requests][].

 ## Image Contents

-* based on [Ubuntu 16.04][]
 * [az][]: Azure cloud command-line tool
 * [azcopy][]: Utility for copying data to/from Microsoft Azure Blob and File storage
 * [dep][]: Go dependency management tool
 * [delve][]: debugger for the Go programming language
-* [Docker][]: Docker binaries to be able to bind mount /var/run/docker.sock in the dev environment container
 * [gb][]: project-based build tool for Go
 * [ginkgo][]: BDD testing framework for Go
 * [glide][]: Go dependency management tool